 (Prerequisites, NURS 542 and a final grade of B or higher in both NURS 530 and NURS 541; co-requisite, NURS 551) Clinical application of theoretical principles presented in health problems of the developing family.
 Students will be in a variety of clinical settings that provide opportunities to work with clients in these stages of the life span.
-(16 hours of clinical lab per week, which includes two hours per week seminar.)
 (Offered in spring semester even years.)